Useful Life Definition

 - = $3571 per annum.

-The above depreciation is a non-cash expenditure, the cash outflow happened at the time of purchase of a vehicle, and there won’t be any yearly impact.
+The above depreciation is a non-cash expenditure, the cash outflow happens at the time of purchase of a vehicle, and there won't be any yearly impact.

-For tax depreciation, it is an allowable expense, but the method of computation of depreciation is an accelerated method.
+It is an allowable expense for tax depreciation, but the method of computation of depreciation is an accelerated method.

-- Useful life is the time period until which asset is effectively used in operations.
-In contrast, physical life is the time period till which the asset will be in physical form and after which it has no salvage value.
+- Useful life of equipment is the period until which an asset is effectively used in operations.
+In contrast, physical life is the period until the asset will be in physical form and after which it has no salvage value.

-- The physical life of the asset can only be known after the asset’s life ends, whereas useful life will be determined even before the asset is put to use based on the usage, nature, and other factors.
+- The asset's physical life can only be known after its life ends, whereas useful life will be determined even before the asset is put to use based on its usage, nature, and other factors.
 There can be many factors that make an asset unusable economically, but it will be physically available.

 Recommended Articles

-This article has been a guide to the Useful Life of an Asset and its definition.
-Here we discuss the useful life of the equipment, its impact on depreciation along with examples, and its differences from physical life.
+This article has guide to Useful Life and its definition.
+We explain it with formula, example, factors to consider, impact on depreciation.
 You may learn more about financing from the following articles –